tardok/VisaRules/README.md

 # Visa Requirements Checker

 A modern, responsive web application that allows users to check visa requirements for international travel using the Travel Buddy API.
+Now with **server-side logging** to collect logs from all users in centralized files.

 ## Features